Discovering the Heart of South African Culture: The Braai Experience in Christchurch

 Laughter around the fire

 When you move countries, traditions matter even more.
 A braai brings community together and keeps culture alive — even on the other side of the world.
+It’s a way to connect with your roots and share your heritage with others.

 Where to Buy Braai Food in Christchurch